hiroppy/ts-install/README.md

 # ts-install

-ts-install helps with installing a library and types for typescript application.
+ts-install helps with installing a library and types(@types) for typescript application.

 ## Install